sumonst21/yii2-members-system/README.md

     ./init
     grunt build

-Then lastly, create the database `yii2-members-system`.
+Then, create the database `yii2-members-system`.
 If you already have a database with that name, choose another name.
 Assign a user to that database.
 Then update
 `common/config/main-local.php` with your database information.